BroadbandForum/data-model-template/specification/index.md

 | Factory default value | `{{factory}}`\
 `{{nofactory}}` | Text listing the factory default for the current parameter.
 This template SHOULD only be used within the description of a parameter that has a factory default value.\
 This is a hint to processing tools to replace the template reference with text listing the factory default value.
 This overrides processing tools' expected default behavior (unless suppressed by `{{nofactory}}`) of placing this text after the rest of the description.
 Typically, processing tools will generate text of  the form "The factory default value MUST be \<value>.". |\

+| Implementation default value | `{{impldef}}`\
+`{{noimpldef}}` | Text listing the implementation default for the current parameter.
+This template SHOULD only be used within the description of a parameter that has an implementation default value.\
+This is a hint to processing tools to replace the template reference with text listing the implementation default value.
+This overrides processing tools' expected default behavior (unless suppressed by `{{noimpldef}}`) of placing this text after the rest of the description.
+Typically, processing tools will generate text of  the form "The default value SHOULD be \<value>.". |\

+| Parameter default value | `{{paramdef}}`\
+`{{noparamdef}}` | Text listing the parameter default for the current argument.
+This template SHOULD only be used within the description of an argument that has a parameter default value.\
+This is a hint to processing tools to replace the template reference with text listing the parameter default value.
+This overrides processing tools' expected default behavior (unless suppressed by `{{noparamdef}}`) of placing this text after the rest of the description.
+Typically, processing tools will generate text of the form "The default value MUST be \<value>.". |\

 | Unique keys description | `{{keys}}`\
 `{{nokeys}}` | A description of the current object's unique keys.\